 If the unit is public housing or the tenant receives government housing assistance, the reason for receiving the notice must be for good cause.
 Mobile home owners who are renting a space have certain other requirements that a landlord must review.

-This type of notice is required if the landlord intends to occupy the unit or property as a primary residence.
+The 90-day written notice is required if the landlord wants to end the tenancy and intends to occupy the unit or property themselves as their primary residence.

 If You Need an Eviction Notice for Idaho, We recommend this Idaho Eviction Notice Kit.
 This has everything you need to do an eviction in Idaho and we’re currently offering it at a special discounted price.